Voibe Logovoibe Resources

 Other Alternatives

-Wispr Flow (~$10/mo) offers cloud-based AI dictation with text rewriting capabilities.
-Superwhisper ($249 lifetime) provides multiple on-device Whisper model options.
+Wispr Flow (~$10/mo) offers cloud-based AI dictation with text rewriting capabilities — note that it captures screenshots of active windows for context awareness, a privacy trade-off to consider.
+Superwhisper ($249.99 lifetime or $8.49/mo) provides multiple on-device Whisper model options — be aware that audio recordings are saved by default and API keys are stored in plaintext.
 For a full breakdown of these tools, read our Apple Dictation alternatives guide.

 Frequently Asked Questions About Mac Dictation Issues